Laul0/Laul0/README.md

 <!-- - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ... -->
-- 🏆 My favorite sport practice is the Hockey
+- 🏆 I love to play Hockey and/or 🍻 drink a beer with friends

 <!-- Available icons: https://gist.github.com/rxaviers/7360908 -->
 #### Follow Me